 Our second season was a huge leap forwards.
 We used our experiences from last year to be more serious ans more organized this time.
 This is the season where our PR was really put to the test.

 Because we didn’t really know what we were doing last year, we never really did Outreach.
-We did this year.
+This year, however, we did.
 In the off-season, we gave workshops to younger children, and helped our school coach FLL.
 More info about that can be found in our outreach portfolio.
 For better recognition, we changed our name and logo.

 When our school got a new team, we donated all of our materials to them.
 We were experienced, after all, and they could use the help.
 We did have to buy new materials, however.
 This wasn’t a problem, until we discovered how high the shipping costs are.
 Thus, we decided to make our robot ourselves.
 The construction of the robot mainly consist out of aluminum, because it’s easy to use.
 It’s firm and light.
 The bottom is made out of aluminum, and the walls are made out of blue, transparent plastic.